florian-sattler/fluent-plugin-docker_metadata_filter/README.md

   pos-file:
 ```

 Note: This fork no longer uses the docker socket to add metadata, and instead uses the `config.v2.json` file.
-Access to the docker socket can provide root access to the host machine, and required the container to run as root.
+Access to the docker socket can provide root access to the host machine.

 ## Running Tests
 ```